Official websites use .mil

 The Air Force is always looking for more effective methods to meet its mission’s energy requirements.
 Energy-as-a-Service (EaaS) seeks to leverage a single, comprehensive contract to deliver holistic energy solutions that meet the electricity and energy resilience requirements at an installation.

-Check back here for updates on EaaS, solicitation information, and additional pilot details.
+Check out our Current Initiatives page for updates on EaaS, solicitation information, and additional pilot details.

 The Air Force encourages installations to utilize performance contracting when appropriate.
 Performance contracting, like energy savings performance contracting (ESPC), allows the Air Force to implement infrastructure improvements without the use of current year funds.
 An ESPC is a contract in which an energy service company (ESCO) designs, builds, implements, operates, maintains, and arranges the necessary funding of improvements that increase resiliency, reduce energy and water consumption and promote the use of renewable energy technologies.